pablolopesk8/github-starred-tags/README.md

 In the API there are 3 endpoints:

-1. GET a list of user repositories starred
+1. GET a list of user repositories starred, filtering by tags or not
-2. POST tags into an user repository
+2. UPDATE tags into an user repository
-3. DELETE tags from an user repository

 For more details about the API, read the [Documentation](docs/API.apib)